rHomelab/LabBot-Cogs/README.md

 ## Cog Summaries

 - **Cog 1:** Summary of cog 1.
+- **[Verify](#verify):** Allows users to verify themselves

 ## Cog Documentation

 ### Cog 1

 In-depth documentation/explanation of Cog 1, what it can do, what it can't do, and, if necessary, what it's used for.

+### Verify

+This cog will allow users to prove their not a bot by having to read rules and complete an action.
+They will then be given the verified role if they can complete this.

 ## License